Lynch syndrome is a condition that increases the risk of many kinds of cancer. This condition is passed from parents to children.

 - If I choose to not have genetic testing, what does that mean for my future health?

-In addition to the questions that you've prepared to ask your counselor, don't hesitate to ask other questions during your appointment.
+In addition to the questions that you've prepared, ask any other questions that you think of during your appointment.

-The genetic counselor will likely ask you a number of questions about your health history and the health history of your family members.
-Your genetic counselor may ask:
+The genetics professional will likely ask questions about your health history and the health history of your family members.
+Questions may include:

-- Have members of your family been diagnosed with cancer?
+- Have members of your family had cancer?